cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 on Wikidata to help rectify this.
 You can propose a new property from [this page](https://www.wikidata.org/wiki/Wikidata:Property_proposal/Generic) but beware: Wikidata property maintainers are quite cautious to add new things and aren't necessarily giving the most prompt feedback.

 ---

-I had a lot of fun working on this blog post, and had it was a reminder of the nice discussion I had with Andrew Su last year.
+I had a lot of fun working on this new codebase and this blog post, and it was a reminder of the nice discussion I had with Andrew Su last year.
 I hope this post enables others to add support for medRxiv, Preprints.org, and other places where people are leaving their pre-prints!